The Dibidogs

 The Dibidogs is an animated television series originated from children's ideas and developed with cooperation between Finnish and Chinese producers.
 The idea of the series is to build a world of children's creativity where participants are welcomed all over the world.

 The Dibidogs has been broadcast since 2010.
 In Finland, it was shown on MTV3 and MTV Juniori (Junior).
 It has gained over 50 million viewers worldwide in 28 countries, mostly in Asia.

-It was later reported in 2017 that The Dibidogs series would be continued.
-A trailer was released in early 2019 and the production was stated to start, however it got cancelled.
-In late 2019, a second trailer was released and the production was started in early 2020, but was cancelled due to COVID-19 pandemic.
+It was later reported in 2017 that The Dibidogs would be continued.
+A trailer was released in early 2019 and production was stated to start, however it got cancelled.
+In late 2019, a second trailer was released and production was started in early 2020, but was cancelled due to COVID-19 pandemic.

-The world of Dibidogs
+Synopsis

 Dibidogs live on a colourful planet called Bonecity, a futuristic canine paradise.
 Everything is designed by and for dogs.
 For instance, buildings and mobile phones are in the shape of bones.
 They travel by spaceships, occasionally visiting neighbouring planets.
 The children's school is next to the king's palace.

-Creation of the series
+Creation

 The Dibidogs were originated by Finnish creativity teacher Jim Solatie and his family.